 Any type of exercise is a stressor for the body, as is hunger or prolonged fasting.

-Your hormonal milieu can influence your injury risk, recovery from workouts, and the gains or adaptations your body is able to make from your workout.
+Your hormonal milieu can influence your injury risk, recovery from workouts, and the gains or adaptations your body makes.

 Therefore, the potential consequence of dysregulating your hormones by running on an empty stomach should not be taken lightly.